Tyonnchie-Berry-1996/Git-Automation/README.md

 # Git-Automation
 Lightweight Bash-based Git automation.
 Keeps your repositories up to date with minimal effort.

 This is especially useful in more “enterprise-style” setups where you’re working with 5+ repos that are constantly being updated.
 Instead of manually updating each repo these scripts handle everything from a single **src** directory.
-All you really need to do is **cache your Git credentials** once, and let the scripts do the rest.
+All you really need to do is **cache your Git credentials** and let the scripts do the rest.

 By default, these scripts assume your repos are live in /home/$USER/src